Do z>6 quasars reside in protoclusters?: Redshift evolution

-In the right-hand panels of Fig.~\ref{fig:evo} we show QSO-A, living in a more dense environment at z$\sim$7.5, and characterized by a more complex evolutionary history.
-Also for this source the main triggering event is a disc instability\footnote{We stress that our results are independent of the triggering mechanism, i.e. it would be possible to select two analogous merger-triggered high-z QSOs from our sample.}.
-The host galaxy is rapidly quenched (similarly to QSO-B) and does not form stars at a relevant rate down to z$\sim$2.5 (thus being detectable as a massive red and dead galaxy in this redshift interval).
+In the left-hand panels of Fig.~\ref{fig:evo} we show QSO-A, living in a dense environment at z$\sim$7.64, and characterized by a more complex evolutionary history.
+Also for this source the main triggering event is a disc instability.
+The host galaxy SFR rapidly drops below the assumed threshold for star forming galaxies (similarly to QSO-B) and it does not form stars at a relevant\footnote{We define a model galaxy as star forming if its specific SFR is larger than 0.3/t$_H$, where t$_H$ is the Hubble time at the redshift under consideration \citep{Franx08}.
+This limit is marked by a dotted line in Fig.~\ref{fig:evo}.} rate down to z$\sim$2.5 (thus being likely classified as a massive red and dead galaxy in this redshift interval).
 Then it suffers a series of merger events, leading to the formation of a Bright Central Galaxy (BCG) of a M$_{\rm DM}\sim$10$^{15} \msun$ galaxy cluster.
 This merger series is also associated to a very bright QSO phase at z$\sim$1.
 It is worth noting that during this merger phase the high-z QSO host galaxy does not correspond to the most massive galaxy in its environment (i.e. the main progenitor of the BCG).
-We stress that the two examples shown in Fig.~\ref{fig:evo} are representative for extreme scenarios.
-Indeed, the ensemble of light lines in Fig.~\ref{fig:evo}, highlights the intrinsic stochasticity of mass assembly in a hierarchical Universe \citep[see e.g.][]{DeLuciaBlaizot07, Trenti08, Overzier09, Angulo12}.
+We stress that the two examples shown in Fig.~\ref{fig:evo} are representative for the first and fourth quartiles of $\delta_{10}$.
+Overall, the ensemble of light lines in Fig.~\ref{fig:evo} shows the intrinsic stochasticity of mass assembly in a hierarchical Universe driven by mergers, as already widely discussed in the literature \citep[see e.g.][]{DeLuciaBlaizot07, Trenti08, Overzier09, Angulo12, DeLucia25}.